ViewComponent/view_component/docs/guide/slots.md

 Polymorphic slots can render one of several possible slots.
 To use this experimental feature, include `ViewComponent::PolymorphicSlots`.

 For example, consider this list item component that can be rendered with either an icon or an avatar visual.
-The `visual` slot is passed a hash mapping types to slot definitions, and is therefore polymorphic:
+The `visual` slot is passed a hash mapping types to slot definitions:

 ```ruby
 class ListItemComponent < ViewComponent::Base